DerGuru/The-Resonant/Chapters/P1-21 - Interludes I.md

 Not escape.
 Not rebellion.
 Something else.

 She remembered the moment when the delay gate failed to trigger.
-Not because it had been bypassed, but because the resonance had recursed—looped backward into itself, collapsing the path before it could activate.
+Not because it had been bypassed, but because the resonance had recursed - looped backward into itself, collapsing the path before it could activate.

-And then—
+And then -

 Silence.